spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 An example of *hubploy.yaml* can be found [here](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-hubploy.yaml).
 Modify image_name, role_arn, project (the AWS account), and cluster.

 Go through the *image* directory, change file names and edit files that contain deployment-specific references.
 Also make any changes to the Docker image files as needed (for instance, required software).

+A file named *common.yaml* file needs to be created in the *config* directory.
+An example can be found [here](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-common.yaml).
+Place a copy of this example file in *config*, and edit the contents as appropriate.

+Add, commit, and push all changes.

 Once the configuration changes have been made, change directories to the top level of the jupyterhub-deploy repository.
 Then issue this command to build the Docker image and push it to ECR: `hubploy build <deployment-name> --push --check-registry`.